The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. You now know Sanjay Dutt in and out now as a person.
 Was there anything which shocked you?

 A. Everything shocked me.
 To be honest, I knew Sanjay Dutt in a very different way.
 I knew him as a family friend, somebody who has been very fond of me.
-I used to work out in his gym so I would hangout a lot with him.
+I used to work out in his gym so I would hang out a lot with him.
 But when I read the story of the film, it had the classified files of a human being which even I didn't know.
 Often when I was enacting a certain scene and sequences, I myself used to think what he must be going through and thinking at that point.
 Now, I only have more deep respect and admiration for him after doing this film because I saw a completely different side to him.

 Whenever I used to do any important scene, I used to call him up at night before shooting and speak to him for long hours just to understand what he was going through in his mind and psyche.
 I am really happy that he supported me and my performance and gave me a lot of his own personal emotions which I am sure is quite disturbing to relive and redo.